 - Don’t wear clothing with zippers (it tears the hammock)

-Aerial classes need to be booked due to the limitation of hammock spaces.
+Aerial yoga classes need to be booked due to the limitation of hammock spaces.
 There is a 7-day booking window for aerial classes and 90 days for yoga.
-And a 6-hour cancellation window ($20 fee for no shows/late cancels/not confirming waitlist may apply).
+And a 6-hour cancellation window for aerial yoga (a $10 fee for no shows/late cancels/not confirming waitlist may apply).

 There will be two reasons for this:

 - You have booked your first class of a new Class Pack or 2 Week Intro Pass ahead of time, and then booked your next class earlier than the first booking -> To rectify cancel the first booking ahead of time and go back and make your first booking the first class you will try.
 This will start the pass from that first booking.

 - You have accidentally created two duplicate accounts -> To rectify email the studio email@example.com ask to merge the duplicate records.

 Yes.
 We have lockers, change room, toilets and showers.